GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ------ | ------- | -------
 date 	|1.
 This field should meet the character limit/restrictions |	1.
 DATE field in unexpected format.
 Expects YYYYMMDD notice_type	|	1.
 This field is required where applicable |	1.
 Opportunity type is required solnbr|	1.
 This field is required where applicable<br><br>  2.
 If submitting a notice with a duplicate solnbr, then system throws an error <br><br>3.
 If solnbr is in invalid format, then service throws an error<br><br>4.
 If solnbr & ntype combination is not matched, then service throws an error <br><br> |	1.
 Notice Id is required <br><br>2.
-Notice Id for the selected opportunity type already exists <br><br>3.
+Notice ID must be unique based on selected notice type. <br><br>3.
 Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces <br><br>4.
-Opportunity not found with given solicitation number and ntype <br><br>5.
-Notice ID must be unique based on selected notice type ntype	 |1.
+Opportunity not found with given solicitation number and ntype ntype	 |1.
 When user tries to convert a notice and the solicitation number/ntype do not match the notice, then the service throws an error<br><br>  2.
-This field accepts only valid values listed.
-If invalid values are provided, then system throws an error.
-Also, if all the required field is given and this field is not given then service throws an error <br><br> 3.
+If an invalid ntype is provided, then service throws an error <br><br> 3.
 If the solicitation is related to ntype that is not allowed, then the system throws an error   |1.
 Opportunity not found with given solicitation number and ntype<br><br> 2.
 Invalid NTYPE value provided<br><br> 3.The Related Notice's Type is invalid for this Opportunity awdnbr|	1.
-This field is required where applicable<br><br> 2.If value provided does not meet the character limit/restrictions, then service throws an error|	1.
+This field is required where applicable<br><br> 2.
+If value provided does not meet the character limit/restrictions, then service throws an error|	1.
 Contract Award Number is a required field <br><br> 2.Contract Award Number max length is 255 characters and allows only alphanumeric and - _ ( ) { } characters with no spaces donbr	|1.
 This field is required where applicable<br><br> 2.
 If value provided does not meet the character limit/restrictions, then service throws an error|	1.
 Task/Delivery Order Number is required field<br><br> 2.
 Task/Delivery Order Number max length is 255 characters and allows only alphanumeric and - _ ( ) characters with no spaces awdamt|	 	1.
 This field is required where applicable<br><br> 2.
-If an invalid integer values is given, then service throws an error <br><br> 3.
+If an invalid integer values= is given, then service throws an error <br><br> 3.
 If value provided does not meet the character limit/restrictions, then service throws an error 	|1.
 Base and All Options Value is a required field<br><br> 2.
 Base and All Options Value - Invalid input: Please enter a valid number<br><br> 3.
 Base and All Options Value max length is 64 digits linenbr|	1.If value provided does not meet the character limit/restrictions, then service throws an error	|1.
 The Contract Line Item number max length is 255 characters and allows only alphanumeric and - _ ( ) { } characters with no spaces awddate	|	1.
 This field is required where applicable <br><br>2.
 This field should meet the character limit/restrictions <br><br>  3.
-Date cannot be in the past <br><br> 4.
 If the Contract Award Date is 15 days prior to the current date and the archive date is not provided then the service throws an error|	1.
+Contract Award Date is required field <br><br> 2.
 DATE field in unexpected format.
-Expects YYYYMMDD<br><br> 2.Contract Award Date is required field <br><br> 3.
-Award date provided is in the past. <br><br> 4.Contract Award Date set would result in inactive date being in the past stauth|	 1.
+Expects YYYYMMDD<br><br> 3.
+Contract Award Date set would result in inactive date being in the past stauth|	 1.
 This field is required where applicable <br><br> 2.
 This field accepts only valid values listed.
 If invalid values are provided, then system throws an error|	1.
 Authority is a required field <br><br>2.
 Invalid Authority Fields, please refer to Contract Opportunities SOAP Web Service Tech Document valid authority fields respdate|	1.
-This field is required where applicable <br><br> 2.
+This field should meet the character limit/restrictions <br><br> 2.
 This date cannot be in past; has to be in future.
-If the given date is in past, then system throws an error 	| 1.
+If the given date is in past, then system throws an error<br><br> 3.
+If the date provided exceeds 5 years from the current date, then the system throws an error <br><br> 4.
+Either respdate or archdate required for SRCSGT, PRESOL, SSALE.If none is provided, then the service throws the error 	| 1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br> 2.
 Response date provided is in the past<br><br> 3.
 Response Date cannot exceed 5 years from current date <br><br> 4.
 One of Response date or Archive date is required archdate|	1.
-This field is required where applicable.
-2. This date cannot be current or in past; has to be in future|	1.
+This field should meet the character limit/restrictions <br><br> 2.
+This date cannot be current or in past; has to be in future <br><br> 3.
+Either respdate or archdate required for SRCSGT, PRESOL, SSALE.If none is provided, then the service throws the error |	1.
 DATE field in unexpected format  Expects YYYYMMDD<br><br> 2.
 Archive date provided is in the past <br><br> 3.
 One of Response date or Archive date is required awardee_duns|	1.
 Must provide a valid DUNS|	1.
 Unique Entity Identifier (duns) is invalid contact	|	1.
 This field is required where applicable	|1.
 Primary Contact is Required desc| 	1.
 This field is required where applicable.|	1.
-Description is required link|	NA	| NA email	|1.
+Description is required link|	1.
+If a link is with same and url is added to the notice during modification/amendment, then the service throws an error	| 1.
+Link with the display text {}  already exists email	|1.
 This field is required where applicable <br><br>  2.
 If an invalid email address is provided, then the service throws an error	| 1.
 Primary Contact - Email is required <br><br>  2.
 Primary Contact - Please enter a valid Internet email address.
 Format: username@host.domain links|	1.
 This field is not required but if url & description fields within the links and files are empty, then the service throws an error|	1.
 Links and/or files are not complete files|	1.
 This field is not required but if url & description fields within the links and files are empty, then the service throws an error	|1.
-Links and/or files are not complete setaside| 1.If an invalid set aside code is given, then the service throws an error	|1.Set Aside provided did not match expected codes popaddress|	This is a free Text.
+Links and/or files are not complete setaside| 1.
+If an invalid set aside code is given, then the service throws an error	|1.
+Set Aside provided did not match expected codes popaddress|	This is a free Text.
 No validation is performed on this field	 | NA popzip	|	|5 digits popcountry|1.
-This field is required where appicable	 |	1.
+This field is required where applicable	 |	1.
 Award Details Section - Country is required city	|1.
-This field is required where appicable|	1.
+This field is required where applicable|	1.
 Award Details Section - City is required state	|	1.
-This field is required where appicable|	1.
+This field is required where applicable|	1.
 Award Details Section - State is required recovery_act|	NA	|NA correction|	1.
 When user tries to convert a notice and the solicitation number/ntype do not match the notice and correction = true, then the service throws an error<br><br> 2.
 If correction = True and the system cannot return a single record for the same delivery number/ award number / soliciation number or combination of all three, then the service throws an error<br><br> 3.
 If correction = True and the system returns more than one record for the same delivery number/ award number / sol-number or combination of all three, then service throws an error|	1.
 Notice could not be found for correction <br><br> 2.
 Multiple Notices found.
 Please input more details